Alessandro Pesenti-Rossi

 Alessandro Pesenti-Rossi (born 31 August 1942) is a former racing driver from Italy, born in Bergamo.
 He participated in four Formula One World Championship Grands Prix with a privately entered Tyrrell, debuting on 1 August 1976.
 He scored no championship points, but managed to finish every race that he started.

 Prior to his brief time in Formula One, Pesenti-Rossi was a regular race winner in Italian Formula Three, narrowly missing the 1975 title when the final race was abandoned due to rain as he was leading it.
 He lost the title to Luciano Pavesi by a single point.
-He also fielded a private March 742 in Formula Two but with only moderate success, and it was to Formula Two that he returned in 1977.
+He also fielded a private March 742 in Formula Two in 1976 but with only moderate success, and he returned to Formula Two in 1977 after his four Grands Prix.